bitboxer/bitboxer.de/_posts/2016-12-04-new-horizons.md

 Yes, I quit bitcrowd.
 Effective immediately.
 And yes, I still love the company and everyone involved.
 Sometimes it's just time to move on.
 To search for new adventures.
 I already have plans for the next year, but I can't announce them just yet.
-But at first I will do a small sabbatical till march and enjoy my life.
+First I will do a small sabbatical till march and enjoy my life.

 Currently bitcrowd is searching for Ruby/Elixir developers right now.
 Ping